ndmitchell/hoogle/docs/Haskell.org.md

 ## SSH

-Certificates were generated using:
+To renew the certificates do (will result in ~15 minutes downtime):

+    pkill hoogle
+    pkill rdr2tls
-    sudo certbot certonly -d hoogle.haskell.org --standalone --preferred-challenges http --http-01-port 8080
+    sudo certbot certonly -d hoogle.haskell.org --standalone --preferred-challenges http --http-01-port 8080 sh update.sh

-After first running `pkill hoogle`.
+The sudo command should be run from the `root` login, the rest from the `www` login.
 The resulting files live at:

 * `/etc/letsencrypt/live/hoogle.haskell.org/fullchain.pem`
 * `/etc/letsencrypt/live/hoogle.haskell.org/privkey.pem`